hhu-stups/probandit/README.md

 * `path`: Directory path to the ProB version with the desired fuzzer implementation.
 This does not necessarily have to be a ProB version which is used as target or reference solver.
-  Rather, this instance is queried for the Banditfuzz generator and mutator capabilities to create and manipulate inputs for the solvers under test.
+  Rather, this instance is queried for the BanditFuzz generator and mutator capabilities to create and manipulate inputs for the solvers under test.

   **Note:** Available environment variables can be used and will be expanded,